INL/corpus-frontend/README.md

 #  we'll use internal fallback files for all essential data.
 corporaInterfaceDefault=default

-# Maximum number of words displayed in one "page" of a document
-pageLength=5000

 # Path to frontend javascript files (can be configured to aid development, e.g.
 #  loading from an external server so the java web server does not need
 #  to constantly reload, and hot-reloading/refreshing of javascript can be used).